gapml/CV/README.md

 Information on the percent of code that is covered (and what source lines not covered) by the automated tests is obtained using pytest-cov.
 This version of pytest is installed using pip:

     pip install pytest-cov

+  1. From directory root enter `cd tests`

+  2. To run tests with coverage:

 Testing with code coverage is executed as follows: